 Aerodynamic and light-weight

-Hallmark’s previous statements suggest that the Bentley electric SUV might not be a typical shape like the Bentayga.
+Hallmark’s previous statements are an indicator that the Bentley electric SUV might not be a typical shape like the Bentayga.
 “We need to be looking at how we can deliver slippier cars with a profile that gets the most out of it aerodynamically,” Hallmark told Autocar this year.
-Like the Audi Landjet, it could blend two body styles.
+Like the Artemis, it could blend body styles, but would have tall sides.

 The high ground clearance would allow Bentley to safely package batteries on the car’s floor and make the model appealing for a wide range of customers.
-Genesis is attempting a similar design with the Genesis GV60 at a lower end of the market.
-Speaking of batteries, they would be a more advanced version of the present day’s Lithium-ion.
+Genesis has attempted a similar design with the Genesis GV60 at a lower end of the market.

-Speaking to Autocar, Hallmark suggested that launching a Bentley electric car with a smaller body compared to today’s models isn’t an appealing solution for achieving a high range, as customers would see it as a lower price segment product.
+Speaking to Autocar in April 2020, Hallmark suggested that launching a Bentley electric car with a smaller body compared to today’s models isn’t an appealing solution for achieving a high range, as customers would see it as a lower price segment product.
 He hinted that the high-riding all-electric Bentley would have a range of 300-350 miles.
 Aerodynamics and weight reduction would be focal points of the project.

 The prediction is battery technology will have moved forward again by that date and that will put us at the edge of what we think we need to give customers: 300-350 miles of range, or enough to cruise at a 65 mph average for five hours.Adrian Hallmark, CEO, Bentley (Autocar report in April 2020)

-The above talks happened in 2020.
-This year, with Volkswagen Group’s intensified electrification plans and Daimler’s ultra-long-range EQ EVs beginning to generate high customer expectations, maybe Bentley is rethinking the range aspect.
+This year, with Volkswagen Group’s intensified electrification plans and Daimler’s ultra-long-range EQ EVs beginning to generate high customer expectations, Bentley will be rethinking the range aspect.

-Seeing where Daimler is heading with the Mercedes EQS SUV due in 2022, a 400-mile (WLTP) range is a realistic expectation from an aerodynamic (high-end variant) Bentley electric SUV due in 2025.
+Seeing where Daimler is heading with the Mercedes EQS SUV due in 2022, a 400-mile (WLTP) range is a realistic expectation from an aerodynamic (high-end variant) first Bentley electric SUV.
 The Mercedes-Maybach EQS SUV, which will rival the Bentley electric SUV, would have similar specifications.

-Cell and battery technologies would improve greatly regarding efficiency and weight in the next four years as companies are pumping billions of dollars into R&D. Hallmark is expecting the energy density will improve by the time Bentley releases its first EV.
+Cell and battery technologies will improve greatly in efficiency and weight by 2025 as companies are pumping billions of dollars into R&D. Hallmark is expecting the energy density will improve by the time Bentley releases its first EV.
+Hyundai is predicting that it will move from a density of about 600 wh/L to around 750 wh/L by 2025.

 For Bentley to jump too early into BEVs, before you get to 115-130 kWh of energy in a credible size and mass, makes no sense.
 We know existing battery providers will see step-ups of 30% in energy density by the middle of the decade.Adrian Hallmark, CEO, Bentley (Auto Express report in July 2021)